nuta/vhpc2025-keynote/script.md

 # Try-catch pattern + continuation

-- But unlike try-catch in JavaScript, in hardware-assisted virtualization, the `catch` block can continue the program from the point of the failure.
+- But unlike try-catch in JavaScript, what if the `catch` block can continue the program from the point of the failure?

 - Let's say the catch block takes the `resume` function as an argument, along with the error object.
 - The `resume` function allows the `catch` block to recover from errors, inject dependencies, and define the behavior of the program.
 - It's also called Algebraic Effects, but I won't go deeper into it.

-- I said hardware-assisted virtualization is like try-catch, but I believe you might not be conviced or don't know how hypervisors work under the hood.
+- I said hardware-assisted virtualization is like try-catch, but I think you are not convinced or don't know how hypervisors work under the hood.

 # Writing a hypervisor from scratch

 - So let's take a look at a hypervisor from scratch.
-- And discover this try-catch pattern in a hypervisor.
+- And discover this try-catch pattern in hypervisors.

 # Target